Beee4life/acf-city-selector/README.md

 This ACF field type is compatible/tested with ACF 5.

-I didn't look at the compatibility for ACF 4.
-Don't assume it will work, just assume it will break your site and leave it until it's compatible.
-I don't take any responsibility for it :)
+I didn't look at the compatibility for ACF 4, nor will I any time soon.
+Don't assume it will work, it won't.
+Just leave it until it's compatible or update to v5/Pro.

 ### Disclaimer